chef/kitchen-vcenter/README.md

  - `vm_win_network` - Internal Windows name of the Kitchen network adapter for reloading.
 Default: Ethernet0

-The following subkeys to `customize` are available, by default they will inherit from the specified `template`.
+The following `customize` subkeys are available.
+They inherit from the specified `template` by default.

  - `annotation` - Notes to attach to the VM (requires VirtualMachine.Config.Rename)
  - `memoryMB` - Memory size to set in Megabytes (requires VirtualMachine.Config.Memory)